-World History: The Middle Ages (20 topics)
+The Middle Ages Unit Study (20 topics)

 Experience the drama, the excitement and the challenges of living in the Middle Ages!
 Visit castles, cathedrals and monasteries, ride into battle as a knight, and join the crusades.
 Discover what life was like for the commoners and learn about the Black Plague.
 Meet Charlemagne, the Vikings, William the Conqueror, the Anglo-Saxons and Genghis Khan.
 Hear the incredible stories of the Norman Conquest, the Magna Carta and the War of the Roses.

-Science: The Animal Kingdom (30 topics)
+Science: The Animal Kingdom Unit Study (30 topics)

 This exciting Unit Study introduces children to animal classification and then dives into learning about a wide variety of animals, including arthropods, fish, reptiles, amphibians and birds.
 A thorough investigation of mammals includes big cats, ursidae (bear, panda), elephantidae, pinnipeds: (seals, sea lions and walrus) and cetacea (dolphin, whale, porpoise), primates, rhinocerotidae, equidae (horse, donkey, zebra, mule), cervidae (deer, elk, moose, reindeer), bovids (bison, buffalo, musk ox, sheep, goat, cattle), camelids (camels, llamas, alpacas), sirenia (manatees and dugong), pilosa (anteaters and sloths), cingulata (armadillo), marsupials, chiroptera (bat), Mustelidae (weasels, badgers, otters, martens, mink, wolverines) and Mephitidae: (skunks, stink badger), lagomorpha (rabbit, hare, Pika), rodentia and soricomorpha (shrew, mole, solenodon) and other even-toed ungulates (pig, piccary, hippo, giraffe).
 It includes an interesting treatment of other invertebrates (mollusks, worms, echinoderm, cnidarian, ctenophores, sponges, echdysozoa, spiralia) and ends with extinct animals.

-Biographies of American Founders (10 topics)
+American Founders Unit Study (10 topics)

-Art Appreciation (10 topics)
+Art Appreciation Unit Study (10 topics)